2024-25

 • Board Members: Dan Simon & Brett Westervelt

-• Parents: Weihai He, Jamie Boyle
+• Parents: Weihai He, Jamie Boyle, President Dan Simon (in 2025)

 • Administration Support: Michelle Ahlstrom